top of page

 Discussions about what is fair regarding estate planning can become complex.
 Each family member may perceive fairness differently, and it's important to acknowledge that it doesn't always mean equal distribution.

-For instance, a parent might decide to leave the family home to one child who has taken on a larger caretaking role, while providing financial support to others.
+For instance, a parent might decide to leave the family home to one child who has taken on a larger caretaking role while providing financial support to others.
 It's vital to respect their decisions, even if they do not align with personal views.
 Open discussions can help clarify intentions and alleviate feelings of resentment.
 Additionally, the children need to be prepared to remind their own spouses that fair will be determined by the parents alone.

 Respecting Independence

 Many parents value their independence and may feel uneasy discussing estate planning.
 It’s essential to let them lead the conversation about their goals and preferences.
-Instead of pushing for specific outcomes, work to understand their visions for the future.
+Instead of pushing for specific outcomes, we should work to understand their visions for the future.

 Planning Ahead